jwforst/vpd-editor-base-template/README.md

-# Viewportdoc Editor Template
+# Viewportdoc Editor Project

-This repository is part of a project that is currently under development.
-The Viewportdoc Editor template is an HTML wrapper for containing an open-source editor for test and evaluation.
-The rest of this project is contained in private repositories that will be made public at a later time.

-The ViewportDoc Project requires creating these applications:
+TBD...

-## VPD Base Template (used during development)
+## ViewportDoc Base Template (used during development)

-The HTML, CSS, and JavaScript web app that defines the container for the online editor, online viewer, windows editor, and home page.
+The HTML, CSS, and JavaScript web app that defines the container for the ViewportDoc Online Editor, ViewportDoc Desktop Editor, ViewportDoc Online Viewer, and ViewportDoc Web Page

 ## ViewportDoc Online Editor (used during development)

-The Mobiledoc-based, proof of concept editor that runs in the browser without file storage functionality.
+The Mobiledoc-based, developmental editor that runs in the browser.
+This app integrates the Mobiledoc editor features with the controls and functions provided by the ViewportDoc Base Template.
+File storage functionality will be limited.

+## ViewportDoc Desktop Editor (for future public release)

+An electron-wrapped version of the ViewportDoc Online Editor.
+This app integrates the editor with the the desktop computer operating system and provides local file storage.

 ## ViewportDoc Online Viewer  (for future public release)

-A view only variation of the online editor.
+A view-only variation of the online editor.
+The ViewportDoc Online Viewer provides the means to view read-only Mobiledoc files on mobile devices, tablets, laptop computers and other displays.

-## ViewportDoc Desktop Editor (for future public release)

-An electron-wrapped, browser-based mobiledoc-based editor that runs on the desktop computer operating system.

 ## ViewportDoc Web Page (for future public release)

-The public website.
+The public website that provides support for the editor.

-### Features

-preliminary features to consider for development.

-- ViewportDocs Gallery: Contains content templatates, style templates, other?

 ## References